Changfei-Fu/auto_EVO-ORB_SLAM/README.md

 sh ./build.sh

-## 2. At the second step you do nothing apart from running the python programs
+## 2. At the second step you do nothing apart from running the python programs.

 ### Examples
 python3 ./auto_EVO-ORB_SLAM3/evo_ICL-NUIM.py ~/dataset/ICL-NUIM/folders